Antimicrobial stewardship: Outcomes to measure

 When examining the relationship between an outcome and an intervention, the epidemiological method of time series analysis is preferred, because it accounts for the dependence between time points.

 A review of 825 studies evaluating any AMS intervention in a community or hospital setting revealed a low overall quality of antimicrobial stewardship studies, most not reporting clinical and microbiological outcome data.
-A 2014 global stewardship survey identified barriers to the initiation, development and implementation of stewardship programmes internationally.
+A 2014 global stewardship survey identified barriers to the initiation, development and implementation of stewardship programs internationally.

 Controversies

 At this time the optimal metrics to benchmark antimicrobial use are still controversial: